 1996 to current

-The portions of the Duke Forest included in this study lie within Orange County, NC.
+The portions of the Duke Forest included in this study lie within Durham County and Orange County, NC.
 Duke Forest is owned by the university.
 Since 1931 it has been managed for teaching and research.
 The region was agricultural until the early 20th century, at which point farm abandonment was followed by second-growth pine and, later, hardwoods.
 Sites that escaped cultivation, including bottomlands, support large hardwoods and P. taeda.
-Establishment of maintenance of our study plots has been made possible by the Duke Forest staff, including Judd Edeburn and, more recently, Sara Childs.
+Establishment and maintenance of our study plots has been made possible by the Duke Forest staff, including Judd Edeburn and, more recently, Sara Childs.

 Alan Berdanier spear-headed sapflux studies at DUKE-BW.
 Trees were instrumented along an elevation (moisture) gradient and used to evaluate the moisture available to each tree.